ben-turner/node_redis/README.md

 ## client.offline_queue_length

-The number of commands that have been queued up for a future connection.
+The number of commands that have been queued for a future connection.
 You can use this to enforce some kind of maximum queue depth for pre-connection commands.

-### Commands with Optional and Keyword arguments
+### Commands with Optional and Keyword Arguments

 This applies to anything that uses an optional `[WITHSCORES]` or `[LIMIT offset count]` in the [redis.io/commands](http://redis.io/commands) documentation.